IBM-Cloud/smash-the-state/README.md

     validates_presence_of :email
   end

-  # because this step creates a resource, this step is not safe for a dry run
+  # because this step creates a resource, it produces side-effects and is not
-  # and is not marked dry_run_safe: true, so it will be skipped when run dry
+  # safe for a dry run
   step :create do |state|
     result = SomeServer.post("/users")
     state.id = result.id
     state
   end

+  step :add_phd do |state|
+    state.name = state.name + " Ph.D"
+    state
+  end

+  dry_run_sequence do
+    step :downcase_email

     # this alternative implementation will instead be executed when run dry,
-  # allowing the rest of the operation to function as if the :create step ran
+    # allowing the rest of the operation to function as if the :create step had run
-  dry_run_for_step :create do |state|
+    step :create do |state|
       state.id = (Random.rand * 1000).ceil
       state
     end

-  # this step will be run regardless of whether the run is dry because it is
-  # marked dry_run_safe: true
-  step :add_phd, dry_run_safe: true do |state|
-    state.name = state.name + " Ph.D"
-    state
+    step :add_phd
   end
 end
 ```